aosabook/500lines/objmodel/chapter.md

 The object models presented in this chapter will also be implemented in Python.
 The code works on both Python 2.7 and 3.4.
 The tests can be run with either py.test or nose.
-To understand the behavior and the design choice better the chapter will also present tests for the object model.
+To understand the behaviour and the design choice better the chapter will also present tests for the object model.

 The choice of Python as an implementation